30 Free Things to Do in Fargo this Summer!

 10. West Acres Mall

 For some rainy day fun, take a stroll around West Acres Mall.
-Blow off some steam in the kid’s play area in the food court, or kids can play and explore at Legacy Toys!
+Blow off some steam in the kid’s play area in the food court, check out the art installations and fountain, or kids can play and explore at Legacy Toys!

 MB Johnson Park in Moorhead is a wonderful place to go hiking and enjoy scenic views of the Red River.
+Or check out one of these local hiking spots.
 If you’re looking for some great day-trip hikes, we’ve got a list here!

 There are many indoor play places at local restaurants, coffee shops, and more.
 Fargo Mom has a great “Indoor Play Guide” here.
 While there are fees for some of the activities, there are several free options as well.